Three Camel Lodge Sustain 04

 “Who would you invite to a dinner party?”
 It’s a popular ice breaker, with answers often ranging from the Dalai Lama to Abraham Lincoln, but once you’ve met Bob Krist, it’s likely he will be the first person who comes to mind.
 Krist is an award-winning photographer who has traveled the world for National Geographic.
 Read more “Musings on Mongolia with Bob Krist, National Geographic Photographer & World Traveler”

-Ecosystems of the Gobi Desert
+to the Gobi